 Private ownership of tigers, lions, and other big cats as vanity pets or for commercial exploitation in poorly run facilities is a serious animal welfare problem.
 Unscientific and unethical breeding leads to an untraceable population of big cats that presents animal welfare and conservation issues as well as a danger to the public and first responders.

-The "Big Cat Public Safety Act" (BCPSA) would strengthen existing law to prohibit the possession of tigers, lions, and other big cat species except by qualified entities, such as AZA-accredited facilities.
-Under the bill, current private owners would be allowed to keep their animals.
-However, they would be required to register them with the government to ensure that first responders and animal control officers are aware that these animals are in their communities.
-The BCPSA also would place restrictions on public contact with these species and would curb the use of commercial photo-ops, petting, and similar activities that undermine animal care and welfare.
-Send a message to your representative and senators urging them to cosponsor this important legislation.
+The "Big Cat Public Safety Act" (BCPSA) will strengthen existing law to prohibit the possession of tigers, lions, and other big cat species except by qualified entities, such as AZA-accredited facilities.
+Current private owners will be allowed to keep their animals.
+However, they will be required to register them with the government to ensure that first responders and animal control officers are aware that these animals are in their communities.
+The BCPSA also will place restrictions on public contact with these species and would curb the use of commercial photo-ops, petting, and similar activities that undermine animal care and welfare.

-AZA-accredited facilities support conservation efforts around the globe, including contributing more than $5.2 million to big cat conservation field projects in 2019.
-Several of the species covered under the legislation – the African lion, cheetah, and jaguar – are part of AZA SAFE: Saving Animals From Extinction program.
+AZA-accredited facilities support conservation efforts around the globe, including contributing over $3.8 million to big cat conservation field projects from 2020 to 2021.
+Several big cats covered under the legislation – the African lion, cheetah, and jaguar – are part of the AZA SAFE: Saving Animals From Extinction program.
 You can learn more about AZA members’ efforts to save big cats through the SAFE program here: http://www.aza.org/aza-safe.

 BCPSA Support Letter – 116th Congress (2019)